Stove3908/obsidian-self-study/Classes/COS10025/Presentation (my part).md

 4. **Smart Irrigation**: IoT sensors (soil moisture, water quality) feed data to ESP32 microcontroller.
 5. **Cloud Dashboard**: Real-time monitoring via Firebase; SMS alerts via Twilio.

+**

+- Saline water from coastal, groundwater, or surface sources is first pumped into the solar still basin where it is desalinated into potable water.
+- The purified water then flows into a storage unit and is simultaneously used for irrigation.
+- IoT sensors continuously monitor water quality and soil moisture; this data is sent to the ESP32-C3 microcontroller, which adjusts water levels and issues commands to valve actuators accordingly.
+- Simultaneously, the sensor data is transmitted via the gateway to the cloud for trend analysis and future predictions.
+- In cases of potential water shortages, SMS alerts and emails (with links to detailed usage charts on the dashboard) are sent.
+- For system malfunctions, technicians are alerted, while residents provide feedback through the online interface to eventually refine predictive algorithms.

+**

 ---

 ## **Slide 2: Three Approaches in Design Stages**